thecodeteam/training/devops-geekweek/Day1-Part2-Agile101.md

 ---

 # Relevance
 ###Heavy weight methodologies are most successful when:

-* Requirements are stable
+ - Requirements are stable
-* Technology is well known and mature
+ - Technology is well known and mature
-* Everything happens as one would expect
+ - Everything happens as one would expect
-* We are not taking on anything new or unknown
+ - We are not taking on anything new or unknown
-* Coding is ‘copy and paste’
+ - Coding is ‘copy and paste’

 ---

->Today, projects with these characteristics are few and far between
+# That's not true for most projects though

 ---

+# Projects with these characteristics are few and far between

->Heavy weight methodologies work in some instances, but there are high costs, and the risk in using them in dynamic environments is high
+Heavy weight methodologies work in some instances, but there are high costs, and the risk in using them in dynamic environments is high.

 ---

 # Origins Of Agile

 ###Agile Methods are a reaction to:

 * Rigidity of heavy weight methods
 * Bureaucracy introduced by heavy weight methods
-* Unpleasant Surprises due to lack of visibility
+* Unpleasant surprises due to lack of visibility
-* The myth that a well defined process is more valuable than the people who use it
+* **The myth that a well defined process is more valuable than the people who use it**

 ---

 # Agile Follows Systems Thinking
-* System Thinking is a way of looking how things influence each other as a whole and not as individual parts
+* System Thinking is a way of looking at how things influence each other as a whole and not as individual parts
 * Focus on Flow, not Function
-* Look at the end-to-end process and the value we deliver our customers
+* Look at the end-to-end process and the value we deliver to our customers
   * What do our customers value
   * How do we respond to the demands from our customers, as a system